 In case you're not familiar with metcon terminology, EMOM means 'every minute on the minute'.
 And if that still doesn't clear up the fog, it means that you have a minute to perform each set and should you finish before the end of the minute, you can spend the remaining time resting before the next minute – and set – begins.

-Don't forget to warm up before the workout by doing some stretching, light shadow boxing and some air squats and/lunges.
-You would want to get the heart rate up before you start the workout, otherwise you will get tired real soon.
-After the workout, make sure you stretch and use the best massage tools to get rid of the lactic acid from the muscles.
-Foam rollers are great to loosen leg/back muscles and for the arm/pecs, we recommend using the best percussion massagers.
+Don't forget to warm up before the workout by doing some stretching, light shadow boxing, and air squats and/or lunges.
+You would want to get the heart rate up before you start the workout; otherwise, you will get tired real soon.
+After the workout, make sure you stretch and use the best massage tools to eliminate the lactic acid from the muscles.
+Foam rollers are great to loosen leg/back muscles, and for the arm/pecs, we recommend using the best massage guns.

 - Press up workout tips for big guns and a broad chest